Chinese rock: The Northwest Wind (1980s)

-Many Northwest Wind songs were highly idealistic and heavily political, parodying or alluding to the revolutionary songs of the Communist state, such as "Nanniwan" and "The Internationale".
+Many Northwest Wind songs were highly idealistic and heavily political, parodying or alluding to the revolutionary songs of the Chinese Communist Party (CCP), such as "Nanniwan" and "The Internationale".
 It is associated with a non-Communist national music perspective instead of CCP revolutionary fervor.
 The music reflected disillusionment among Chinese youth, as well as the growing influence of Western concepts such as individuality and self-empowerment.
 Both the music and lyrics articulated a sense of pride in the independence and power of the northwest's peasantry.
-Songs such as "Sister Go Boldly Forward" (《妹妹你大胆的往前走》) came to represent an earthy, virile masculine (Yang) image of Mainland China, as opposed to the soft (Yin), civilized, polished urban gangtai HongKong style.
+Songs such as "Sister Go Boldly Forward" (《妹妹你大胆的往前走》) came to represent an earthy, virile masculine (Yang) image of Mainland China, as opposed to the soft (Yin), civilized, polished urban gangtai Hong Kong style.

 Birth of Chinese rock and roll (1984)

 The birthplace of Chinese rock was the city of Beijing.
 In the nation's capital, rock music was highly politicized and open to a wide range of foreign influences.
 For most of the 1980s, rock music existed on the margins, represented by live performances in small bars and hotels.
 The music was almost exclusively the domain of university students and "underground" bohemian intelligentsia circles.
 By the late 1989 and early 1990 Chinese rock partially emerged into mainstream music as a combination of the growing popularity of Northwest Wind and prison song fads.

 The first Chinese rock song was arguably the Northwest Wind anthem "Nothing To My Name", first performed in 1984 by Cui Jian, widely recognized as the father of Chinese rock.
 The song introduced into post-revolutionary China a whole new ethos that combined individualism, direct and bold expression.
 It soon came to symbolize the frustration harbored by a disillusioned generation of young intellectuals who had grown cynical about Communism and critical of China's the sterility and hypocrisy in traditional and contemporary culture.
-It also expressed, even for older Chinese, a dissatisfaction with unrealized promises of the CCP.
+It also expressed, even for older Chinese, a dissatisfaction with unrealized promises of the CCP.At that time, the media introduced and evaluated Cui Jian in such a voice: "Rock music precisely meets the emotional needs of a generation of young people like him, and rock music has become another form of" social criticism ".".

 In the spring of 1989, "Nothing To My Name" became the de facto anthem of the student protestors at Tiananmen Square.
 Additionally, in May and July of that year, three of China's famous rock bands were established: Breathing (Huxi, 呼吸), Cobra (眼镜蛇), and Zang Tianshuo's (臧天朔) 1989.
 Earlier rock music groups include "Infallible" (Budaoweng 不倒翁), formed by Zang Tianshuo and Tang Dynasty (Tang Chao, 唐朝) lead vocalist and rhythm guitarist Ding Wu (丁武), and probably the most famous of all Chinese rock bands: "Black Panther" (Hei Bao 黑豹), originally fronted by China's alternative music pioneer Dou Wei (窦唯).